josephzammit90/ImageJ-Recon-Plugin-Java/README.md

+Note: This is my first java project (and my first dealing with the Java language).

 # ImageJJavaReconLib
 The aim of this project was to create an ImageJ plugin library which allows a user to go from a set of tomographic projections (acquired using an OPT imaging system, for example) to a set of 2D slices which can be stacked on top of each other to realise a 3D model of the imaged sample.